The University of Texas at Dallas | School of Behavioral and Brain Sciences

 Our mission is to elucidate the fundamental mechanisms underlying chronic pain and migraine

-The foundation of our specific endeavors is funding from NIH and other federal sources.
-CAPS faculty are currently supported by over $10,000,000 in federal funding.
+The foundation of our endeavors is funding from NIH and other federal sources.
+CAPS faculty are currently supported by over $10,000,000 in funding.

 PHD Programs